rdkcentral/ThunderNanoServices/SubsystemController/doc/SubsystemControlPlugin.md

 <a name="head.Scope"></a>
 ## Scope

-This document describes purpose and functionality of the Commander plugin.
+This document describes purpose and functionality of the SubsystemControl plugin.
 It includes detailed specification about its configuration.

 <a name="head.Case_Sensitivity"></a>
 ## Case Sensitivity